What to Do When You Break Your Filling

-If you break or crack a filling, most dentists can get you in fairly quickly for an emergency dental appointment.
-You’ll probably have an oral X-ray, which will help the dentist decide on the best treatment approach.
+If you break or crack a filling, most dentists can get you in fairly quickly for an emergency dental appointment, and that includes us.
+You’ll probably have to get an oral x-ray, which will help the dentist decide on the best treatment approach.
 Your dentist might restore the tooth with a new filling.
 They may recommend a root canal, as well as a cap or crown if the damage is severe.
 In extreme occasions, the tooth may need to be extracted.

 Usually, the placement of the tooth where you’ve cracked the filling determines the level of restoration.
 Molars or premolars usually use amalgam (silver) filling or composite and glass ionomer (tooth-colored) materials.
 This is ideal because back teeth do the strongest chewing and the silver filling is more durable and lasts longer.
 Front teeth generally require a composite and glass ionomer filling because they are so noticeable when you smile.
 Most dentists will ultimately let you choose.

 If your tooth hurts, apply a little clove oil with a Q-Tip.
 This will help dull the pain.
 You can buy clove oil in most pharmacies as well as the spice aisle of the grocery store.
 Garlic also has pain-dulling and antimicrobial properties.
 Set some on the filling and cover it with a clove of garlic.
 You might also consider buying over the counter dental cement to cover the tooth surface.
 This will help protect and seal the tooth until you can get in to see your dentist.